ZhijianZhou01/metav/README.md

 (1) download the genomic data of host with *.fasta format.

-(2) creat the host database using [Bowtie2](https://github.com/BenLangmead/bowtie2/releases) software, for example, `bowtie2-build /home/zzj/host_genome.fna /home/zzj/host_genome`.
+(2) creat the host database using [Bowtie2](https://github.com/BenLangmead/bowtie2/releases) software, for example, `bowtie2-build /home/zzj/host_db/host_genome.fna /home/zzj/host_db/host_genome`.
+It then generates six files, which starts with 'host_genome' and suffix are '.1.bt2', '.2.bt2', '.3.bt2', '.4.bt2', '.rev.1.bt2', and '.rev.2.bt2'.

+<b>Next</b>, you need to fill in the path "/home/zzj/host_db/host_genome' into file `profiles.xml`. <b>Note</b>, the path "/home/zzj/host_db/host_genome' is not a directory!

-(3) metav also supports multiplehost databases, please use `,` to separate these path in `profiles.xml` file, for example, `/home/zzj/host_genome1, /home/zzj/host_genome2`.
+(3) metav also supports multiplehost databases, please use `,` to separate these path in file `profiles.xml`, for example, `/home/zzj/host_db/host_genome1, /home/zzj/host_db/host_genome2`.

-<b>Tip</b>, different samples may come from different hosts, please adjust them in `profiles.xml` in time.
+<b>Tip</b>, different samples may come from different hosts, please adjust them in file `profiles.xml` in time.

 ### 4.2. prepare viral nr database

 The viral nr database was used to identity viral components from sequenced reads. <b>How to prepare a viral nr database?</b>

-(1) firstly, download the refseq of viral protein (amino acid) from [ncbi refseq database](https://ftp.ncbi.nlm.nih.gov/refseq/release/viral/).
+(1) firstly, download the refseqs of viral proteins (amino acid, `*.1.protein.faa.gz`) from [viral database of ncbi refseqs](https://ftp.ncbi.nlm.nih.gov/refseq/release/viral/), besides, please also download `*.protein.gpff.gz` containning the taxonomic information of these sequences. <b>Note</b>, the format of file `*.1.protein.faa.gz` is `fasta`.

-(2) next, creat the viral nr database using [diamond](https://github.com/bbuchfink/diamond) software, for example, `diamond makedb -p 10 --in /home/zzj/nr/ViralProtein.fasta --db /home/zzj/nr/ViralProtein.dmnd`.
-Then, enter the path of file `/home/zzj/nr/ViralProtein.dmnd` in the `profiles.xml` file.
+(2) next, unzip `*.1.protein.faa.gz` and rename to `ViralProtein.fasta`, then creat the viral nr database using [diamond](https://github.com/bbuchfink/diamond) software, for example, `diamond makedb -p 10 --in /home/zzj/nr/ViralProtein.fasta --db /home/zzj/nr/ViralProtein.dmnd`.
+Then, fill in the path `/home/zzj/nr/ViralProtein.dmnd` into file `profiles.xml`.

-(3) then, make the viral taxonomy information file, which is used to classfy viral reads.
+(3) then, extract the viral taxonomy information from file `*.protein.gpff.gz` , which is used to classfy viral reads.
 This repository provides the [taxonomy_information_2021-05-20.txt](https://github.com/ZhijianZhou01/metav/releases/download/data/ViralProtein.tgz) made by ourselves, in which the accession is consistent with the file `ViralProtein.fasta`.
-If you want to add some information, please keep it in the same format (four columns).
-Finally, enter the path of viral taxonomy information file in the `profiles.xml`.
+If you want to add some information, please keep it in the same format (four columns, don't change the name of column).
+Finally, fill in the path of taxonomy information file into the file `profiles.xml`.

 <b>Tip</b>, the viral nr database generally does not need to be replaced in the short term.